 Applications for buildings and works must be accompanied by a Site Context Report to the satisfaction of the responsible authority for Neighbourhood Convenience Centres.

-The site context report must address the requirements set out in the Officer Precinct Structure Plan (September 2011) (specified in section 4.3.3b).
+The site context report must address the requirements set out in the Officer Precinct Structure Plan (September 2011, Amended March 2018) (specified in section 4.3.3b).

 An application to use land for a shop in a Neighbourhood Convenience Centre must be accompanied by a retail demand assessment to the satisfaction of the responsible authority.